 The station area is the center of the older part of the city.
-Next to the Kii-Tanabe station in the TANABE Tourist Information Center.
+Next to the Kii-Tanabe station is the TANABE Tourist Information Center.

 Most of the other main sites are the south-west of the station.
-Busses for the Kumano Kodo leave from bus stop 2 in front of the station.
+Busses for the Kumano Kodo leave from Bus Stop No. 2 in front of the station.

 Travel Support Center